 The STEPS programme is designed to develop the skills, attitudes and behaviours a young person needs to progress to their chosen next STEP.

-In addition to improving your maths and English skills, we will work with you to identify other skills you may need to develop to be successful in your next STEP.
+In addition to improving your maths and English skills, we will work with you to identify other skills you may need to develop to be successful.
 This could include:

 If you are not sure about your next STEPS, or have not achieved the grades you need, this might be the course for you.